rezashamji/ToolUniverse/docs/tutorials/make_your_data_agent_searchable.rst

 4. Create the agent tool for your collection
 -----------------------------------------

-Now the last step is to tell ToolUniverse how agents should access your dataset by creating a small **tool JSON**.
+Now the last step is to tell ToolUniverse how agents should search your dataset by creating a small **tool JSON**.

 Example:
 Save as ``toy_search_tool.json``: